Following Timchal's LaxCon speech, Navy women's lacrosse officially begins practice at 1:00 p.m.

-Navy and North Carolina play for a spot in the Final Four.
+Navy and North Carolina play for a spot in the Final Four on Saturday.

 Navy advances to play North Carolina in the NCAA Tournament quarterfinals.